| | | Home / Documentation / 2.0 / API / | | |

 errors.
 For example one of the possible error codes is

-this writing the pipe and socket buckets can't setaside()
+this writing the pipe and socket buckets can't setaside(), in which

 Usually setaside is called by certain output filters, in order to buffer socket writes of smaller buckets into a single write.
 This method works on all bucket types (not only the mod_perl bucket type), but as explained in the exceptions section, not all bucket types implement this method.